 What should I wear and what should I bring?
 Can I bring alcohol or champagne?

-Dress warmly.
+Check the weather, and dress warmly.
 Remember that you could be spending an extended period of time outdoors in potentially below-freezing conditions.
 You should be well-prepared and well-insulated.
 Many layers, synthetics (such as Goretex and polypropylene), wind-resistant and water-repellant outerwear and a good hat are the keys to staying warm.
 Note that all bags will be searched.

 Items that are NOT permitted: